 - You will receive a grade for any course that was completed prior to the leave of absence request date.

 - A leave of absence request does not terminate in-progress academic integrity or other student conduct actions.
-All academic integrity and other student conduct infractions and actions remain part of the student’s academic record.
+All academic integrity and other student conduct infractions and actions remain part of your academic record.

 When you take a leave of absence, tuition charges may be reduced on a prorated schedule.
 The effective date of the leave of absence will determine your tuition liability for the semester.